-- Verbal remarks (comments, suggestions, jokes or requests for sexual favors). - Pictures (drawings, photographs or videos). - Physical behavior (suggestive looks, leering or unwelcomed touching).
+- Verbal remarks (comments, suggestions, jokes or requests for sexual favors) - Pictures (drawings, photographs orvideos) - Physical behavior (suggestive looks, leering or unwelcomed touching) - Bullying

 In any form, harassment is a violation of our Code and company policy.
-If you feel you or someone else is being harassed or discriminated against, report your concerns to Management, Human Resources or In-House Counsel right away.
+If you feel you or someone else is being harassed or discriminated against, report your concerns to a member of AECOM's Ethics & Compliance team, Management, Human Resources or In-House Counsel right away.